Meetings / General InformationB01 Electrical Conductors

 COMPLIMENTARY SUPPORT SERVICES

 Committee Week Meetings offer on-site services from the ASTM staff.
-We provide photocopying service, audio/visual equipment, and a members' work area with complimentary computers with internet access.
+We provide photocopying service, audio/visual equipment, and a members' work area with complimentary internet computers.
 We also have an editor on-site to assist you with the form and style of standards, editorial changes and first drafts of standards.

-Join us for coffee and breakfast pastries Monday through Thursday from 8:30am to 9:30am at the Roux Bistro in the Sheraton New Orleans.
-A representative from the New Orleans Convention and Visitors Bureau will be on hand with information on what to see and do in New Orleans.
-For city information and brochures, contact the New Orleans Convention and Visitor Bureau at: New Orleans Convention and Visitors Bureau.
+Join us for coffee and breakfast pastries Monday through Wednesday from 8:30am to 9:30am at the Sheraton Centre.
+A representative from the Toronto Convention and Visitors Bureau will be on hand with information on what to see and do in Toronto.
+For city information and brochures, contact the Toronto Convention and Visitor Bureau at: Toronto Convention and Visitors Bureau.

 Attendees have the option to determine their dress at ASTM meetings.
-Business casual attire is acceptable at this meeting and appropriate for New Orleans.
-The average temperatures in October range from a high of 79 degrees to a low of 64 degrees.
+Business casual attire is acceptable at this meeting and appropriate for Toronto.
+Meeting rooms are often cool and attendees are advised to dress in layers.
+For weather information, visit Weather Information

 Please advise the hotel and ASTM of any disability which will require special attention.
-The Sheraton New Orleans is in compliance with ADA standards.
+The Sheraton Centre is in compliance with ADA standards.

 For information on ASTM International's products and services, please visit the ASTM website at ASTM website.